 You will need two 6-inch round baking pan or 1lb loaf tin.
 Line with the prepared round of parchment paper in the bottom and the sides and grease with butter.

 1) In a saucepan, heat the butter over low heat, add milk and sugar, stir until melted.
 Turn off the heat, add the egg yolks one at a time and and beat for 5 seconds, add a pinch of sea salt and sift in the cake flour and whisk until smooth.

 2) In a separate bowl, whisk (B) egg whites until foamy then add cream of tartar and sugar a little bit at a time until to a thick and stiff peak stage, about 3 minutes.

 3) Strain the batter for extra smooth, and folding the egg whites into a smooth batter, and mix until incorporated.

 4) Pour the mixture into the two, 6-inch prepared tin with baking parchment and use a spatula and smooth the surface.

-5) Use a large baking pan for a hot water bath and Preheat the oven to 130°C and Bake for 40 minutes.
-Leave to cool at least 15 minutes, and remove from the oven.
+5) Use a large baking pan for a hot water bath, Bake in the preheated oven 130°C for 40-45 minutes. rest in the oven for at least 15 minutes until the oven temperature reaches 50°C , and remove from the oven.